spacetimeengineer/mupy/README.md

   </ol>
 </details>

-# About mupy
+# About

-μ reffers to a new technology and mupy reffers to a utility implemented in the form of an open source (3-Clause BSD) python pip installable package. μ essentially proposes a new way of manufacturing things with an emphasis on decentralization.
+μ reffers to a new system development technology and mupy reffers to this technology implemented in the form of an open source (3-Clause BSD) python pip installable package. μ essentially proposes a new way of manufacturing anything with an emphasis on decentralization, modularity, configuration, parametrization, encodability and scaling.
 In it's current form it identifies as a horizontal abstraction layer which leverages and auguments the openscad programming language.
-It's primary function is to help users develop anything

 ## Openscad

-open scad is a programming language dedicated to defining 3D geometric bodies.
-It is highly intuitive and extremely powerful and mupy leverages its technology. openscad can do things other tools cant but it is too mathy to get popular. mupy makes it easier to usr but leverages its power.
+openscad is a programming language dedicated to defining 3D geometric bodies.
+It is highly intuitive and extremely powerful and mupy leverages its technology.

+openscad can do things other tools cant but it is too mathy to get popular. mupy makes it easier to usr but leverages its power.

-## History
+## Replacement for CAD
-This package was developed over 4 year period where it began as an internal utility (project rho) which supported a small innovation operation.
-When openscad was discovered by the author he became interested in modular hardware development.
-Due to the scripting interface, paramaterization was natural. (project psi)He believed that modular hardware developement would lead to the development of larger products which themselves could benifet from the efficiency of scale.
-Over time the parametrization that emerged from completed source code made it difficult to keep track of specific part implementations so an encoding scheme was developed to track these parts.
-Eventially a python package was designed to handle the rendersings by simple python3 libraires.

-### Project ρ

-Project ρ (Recursive Hardware Operations) was a project which explored hardware modularity to it's manufacturing limit.
-This was mostly implemented with 3D printers and the main goal of this project was to create hardware families which could satisfy a great deal of requirements pertaining to the possible decentralized development of large scale systems which granted effeciency-of-scale level cost-reduction.

-### Project ψ

-Project ψ (Parametric System Instruction) was a project which explored hardware configuration, definition and assembly to it's

-### Project μ

-Projct mu was a nessecary bleding of both projects. and mupy was a python implementation.
+In general No, this is not a repacement for CAD however it could reduce the need for CAD in many use cases but this is becasue it auguments CAD. mupy does not replace the need to new esigne

 # Getting Started